nubunto/autobus/README.md

 That's it!

 Of course, each binary can be run independently.
 Build with `$ gb build`, and run each one of the applications accordingly.
 Take a look at the Environment section to see the different env vars needed to run each project.
+Also, take a look at the Architecture section to see how the different applications interact with one another.
 Or, if you like digging, check out the `docker-compose.yml` and `development.yml` files.
+Be sure to check the differences between the `production.yml` and `development.yml` files.

 # Architecture

 - The `autobus-core` application opens up a TCP server at port 9009 by default.
 - When a GPS connects, it pushes data through the socket, which is then forwarded to the configured NATS, in the `gps.update` subject.
+The message is forwarded untouched.
-  - The `autobus-platform` application forms a queue group under `queue.pgsql`, on the subject `gps.update`.
+  - The `autobus-platform` application forms a queue group under `queue.web.database`, on the subject `gps.update`.
-  - The `autobus-platform` application can easily be scaled horizontally (see AUTOBUS_PLATFORM_HORIZONTAL) *and* vertically (start new ones, yay NATS!)
+  - The `autobus-platform` application can easily be scaled horizontally (see `AUTOBUS_PLATFORM_HORIZONTAL`) *and* vertically (start new ones, yay NATS!)
   - The `autobus-platform`, then, with the payload received from `autobus-core` via the `gps.update` subject, (tries to) parse and inserts the GPS update on the underlying MongoDB database.
-There's a capped (2kb) collection for transient data, and a cold collection for further storage.
+There's a capped (1kb, 500 documents) collection for transient data, and a cold collection for further storage.
 - The `autobus-web` application, when requested, access the MongoDB database, querying the GPS messages table.
+- The `autobus-web` application also creates bus stops through it's API.

 Whew!
 Hope you now have a clue on what the applications main responsibility is.